Exeter/brainstorm/Server/README.md

-#CS Club Server Plan
+#Exeter Computing Club Server Plan

 ##Mission
-Our student-run server will be used as a space for students and CS club to host projects relevant to the PEA community.
+Our student-run, instructor-supervised server will be used as a space and medium for students and CS club to host projects relevant to the PEA community.
 Our server will also be used as a space for other CS club undertakings.

 ##Administration
-The server will reside in Mr. Sea's office, and under ordinary circumstances will never be physically touched.
+The server will be located in Mr. Sea's office, and under ordinary circumstances will never be physically touched.
 Administration will take place remotely via SSH.
+However, it will be accessed if conditions warrant.

 Only Mr. Sea will have root access.
 In addition to the co-heads, there will also be one or two other members on an Administration team that will have sudo privileges.

 __(TODO: what extent of sudo privilleges?
 We need flexibility, but we should also follow the principle of least privillege)__

 ###Administrators
-Administrators will be given the responsibility of maintaining the server, eg:
+Administrators will be given the responsibility of maintaining the server, e.g.:
-- making sure no trolling is going on, by:
+- making sure no trolling is going on, by doing the following regularly:
 	- checking logs
 	- monitoring network traffic
 - making sure server deployments are running smoothly